RNA-ROB/mlgam/README.md

 ### Usage:

-This pipeline assumes that you have already aligned long-read RNA-seq reads to the GRCh38/hg38 human reference genome (indexed BAM file) using your favorite aligner of choice.
-This pipeline also extensively works with gene annotations from [GENCODE](https://www.gencodegenes.org/).
+MLGAM assumes that you have already aligned long-read RNA-seq reads to the GRCh38/hg38 human reference genome (indexed BAM file) using your favorite aligner of choice.
+MLGAM also extensively works with gene annotations from [GENCODE](https://www.gencodegenes.org/).

 **Step 1:** Perform de-novo transcriptome assembly from long-read RNA-seq alignments using StringTie (short-read mode, default settings).
 If you have multiple samples, run StringTie individually on each sample.